 Overcharged AC

 The system might simply be overcharged.
-Even with the engine off, you will notice high pressure.
-Either too much oil is present or there is too much refrigerant in the air conditioning system.
-In either case, until you relieve some of that pressure, which is something that should ideally be done by a mechanic, the issue won’t go away on its own.
+Even when the engine is off, you will notice high pressure.
+This might be that there is too much oil present or that there is too much refrigerant in the air conditioning system.
+In either case, you have to relieve some of the pressure.
+This is something that should be done by a mechanic.

 Read more: List of best quietest window air conditioner